MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 ### Device removal (advanced)

-Graphics devices can hit cases where they are unloaded and need to be reloaded.
-Like in explained here in the [DirectX documentation](https://docs.microsoft.com/en-us/windows/uwp/gaming/handling-device-lost-scenarios).
+Graphics devices can hit cases where they are unloaded and need to be reloaded, like explained here in the [DirectX documentation](https://docs.microsoft.com/en-us/windows/uwp/gaming/handling-device-lost-scenarios).

 When this occurs using Windows ML, you need to detect this case and then close the session.
 To recover from a device removal or re-initialization you simply create a new session, which will trigger the device selection logic to run again.